kenchan0824/simple-web3/README.md

 ### Create users

-Every *simple-web3* command starts with the `SimpleUser` instance.
-You can generate a random one, or create one with a `web3.Keypair`.
-Pass in the `web3.connection` either from the Anchor provider or the Solana web3 API.
+Every *simple-web3* command starts with a `SimpleUser` instance.
+You can generate a new one with a random private key, or import from an existing `web3.Keypair`.
+Pass in a `web3.connection` either from the Anchor provider or Solana web3 API.
 ```
 const roleA = await SimpleUser.fromKeypair(connection, keypair)
 ```